Eat, Explore and Experience

 The Glen Bar & Restaurant is a family business serving locally sourced fresh food daily.
 With a varied menu of snacks, rolls and main courses you’ll find yourself visiting more than once!

-Serving light lunches, cakes and afternoon tea during the day with a more substantial menu available in the evening.
+Serving coffees and afternoon tea during the day with a more substantial menu available in the evening.
 You can reserve a table by giving them a call, emailing or messaging them on Facebook.

 The Carradale Hotel offers dining in the large candlelit conservatory, cosy lounge bar, public bar and garden.
 With local seafood, sharing platters, seasonal game and home baking always on the menu, they aim to offer quality fresh food with an informal atmosphere and attentive service to back it up.